Florida Court Records

 How To Pay Toll Road Fines In Florida:

 Toll enforcement notices can be paid through Florida’s prepaid program.
-Offenders who fail to pay their respective fines will be issued a second notice and an additional $2.50 administrative fee.
-Other consequences of ignoring toll fines include a citation and license registration hold.
+Offenders who fail to pay their respective fines may be issued a second notice and an additional $2.50 administrative fee.
+Other consequences of ignoring toll fines may include a citation and license registration hold.

 Can You Pay Florida Traffic Tickets Online?